laurent22/joplin/readme/gsoc2022/index.md

 - Any new application or plugin should be done using TypeScript.
 - For web publishing, please use WebPack.
 - For UI, we use React/Redux.
 Make sure you use React Hooks when creating new components.
-- For styling, we use styled-components
+- For styling, we use SASS.

 In general, all applications share the same back-end written in TypeScript or JavaScript (Node.js), with Redux for state management.
 The back-end runs locally.